NeuroTechX/ntx_slack_archive/eegdata.md

  >you should use time-frequency features on sliding windows, rather than frequency features (due to the stationary hypothesis of Fourier transform)

+11/20/2017 3:23 PM

+ **fred-simard** :

+ >I'm working on a deep net project with Yannick, but would this be an open source initiative or would the IP belong to Muse?